 - Weight loss

-If not detected early, cancer may have spread, as is common with this form of cancer, and your dog may have difficulty breathing or may appear lame.
+If not detected early, insulinomas and adenocarcinomas can spread, as is common with this form of cancer, and your dog may have difficulty breathing or may appear lame.

 Some of the symptoms listed above are also signs of other illnesses.
 The sooner you can receive a diagnosis and start treatment, the better the chances of recovery.

-With insulinomas and adenocarcinomas, surgery is generally the most effective to diagnose, stage, and treat cancer.
+With pancreatic cancer in dogs, surgery is generally the most effective to diagnose, stage, and treat cancer.
+These surgeries include:

-In insulinomas, surgery to remove the affected portion of the pancreas, followed by chemotherapy, is typically considered the best treatment option.
 During surgery, other abdominal structures can be assessed for the spread of cancer.
-Additionally, an effort may be made to stabilize the blood glucose through diet and drugs.
+Additionally, an effort may be made to stabilize blood glucose through diet and drugs.